Are your B2B lead nurturing strategies in need of a reboot?

 These leads should be ready for direct engagement by a salesperson.

 They’re encouraging you to provide more detail about what interests them.
+Re-engage with sales-qualified leads promptly and via their preferred communication method.

 Sales Accepted Leads